-After graduating in Mathematical Finance, I joined INSEE (the French National Institute for Official Statistics) in Paris.
-At INSEE, my job includes developing estimators (math and software) that are used in national surveys, and also more fundamental research on subjects such as calibration, non-response, adaptive sampling and paradata, etc. I’m also a PhD student of Patrice Bertail.
-My work with Patrice focuses on how sampling can be adapted to the context of “big data”.
+I do data science for the French government, at INSEE (the French National Institute for Official Statistics).
+My first job (located in Paris), involved developing statistical estimates for national surveys on subjects such as crime and housing.
+I also had the chance to participate in more fundamental research subjects in sampling theory ( calibration, non-response, adaptive sampling and paradata, etc.).
+I’m also a PhD student of Patrice Bertail.
+My work with Patrice focuses on how sampling can be adapted to the context of “big data”, and particularly for networks.

 I intend to write here (in French and English) about my main area of expertise – statistical sampling – but not only !
 I frequently ask myself geeky questions about various subjects, some of which involving data or math, and when I think a subject is cool enough to be shared, I will post it here!